 - Physics tutoring: - Physics tutoring is available through the Learning Assistance & Resource Center.
 This service is free, but availability is limited. - In the past, WCU physics majors have offered free tutoring through the Society of Physics Students (SPS).
-If this occurs this semester, details will be announced on D2L. - Some physics majors also offer one-on-one private tutoring for a fee.
-A list of available private tutors will be posted on D2L. - Alternate texts: - College Physics, by Etkina EDT. al. This modern, algebra-based physics textbook is full of problem-solving strategies and approaches for conceptual understanding.
-This is an excellent complement to our textbook. - Fundamentals of Physics, by Halliday and Resnick.
-This was my introductory textbook and is still used today for the PHY 170-180 courses.
-The book occasionally uses calculus, but can be understood without it. - MCAT Physics and Math Review, by The Princeton Review.
+If this occurs this semester, details will be announced on D2L.

+- Some physics majors also offer one-on-one private tutoring for a fee.
+If this occurs this semester, details will be announced on D2L. - RECOMMENDED FOR THE MCATS: - MCAT Physics and Math Review, by The Princeton Review.
 This is not a good text for learning physics, but it does provide an efficient review for the MCAT exam.